junxit/us-congress-code/title-26/chapter-1/sec-15.md

 Pub.
 L. 88–272, title I, § 132, Feb.
 26, 1964, 78 Stat.
 30, provided that the amendment made by that section is effective with respect to taxable years ending after Dec.
 31, 1963.

+### Coordination of 2017 Amendment With Section 15

+This section not to apply to any change in a rate of tax by reason of section 1(j) of this title, as added by Pub.
+L. 115–97, see section 1(j)(6) of this title.

 ### Coordination of 1997 Amendment With Section 15

 Pub.
 L. 105–34, title I, § 1(c), Aug.
 5, 1997, 111 Stat.
 788, provided that: “No amendment made by this Act [see Tables for classification] shall be treated as a change in a rate of tax for purposes of section 15 of the Internal Revenue Code of 1986.”